 Are you being realistic about being suited to a different role?

 Of course, not everyone is adaptable to moving to a different role.
-In particular, sales people and trainers are motivated by different things (earning money, versus learning new things).
+They may be motivated by different things (earning money, versus a creatively rewarding role).
 But many people do have the right kinds of skills.
-Trainers, for example, can make excellent training consultants (since they have sound product knowledge and excellent listening/communicating skills) and from there can often move into consultative selling.
-Many can also become excellent course developers or training project managers.
-Trainers can even become great training sales people - provided that as well as their product knowledge and listening skills they're highly motivated, not easily knocked back and are driven to succeed.
-It's harder for sales people to move from a sales training role, typically, because at their heart they are sales people - energised by the act of selling - and so a role with less of a 'hunt' can seem uninspiring, though many can make the transition to consultant or a consultative sales person if they have the right skills and are prepared to be a little less driven in their approach.
+Many people can make excellent L&D consultants because they have sound product knowledge and great listening/communicating skills – and from there can often move into consulting.
+It’s harder for salespeople to move from a sales to a practitioner role, typically, because at their heart they are salespeople – energised by the act of selling – and so a role without the ‘hunt’ can seem uninspiring, though many can make the transition to consultant or a consultative salesperson if they have the right skills and are prepared to be a little less driven in their approach.

 So, the next time you’re considering a career change, don’t just think about jumping ship – you could already be sat in the office next door to your ideal job.